This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It)

 This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It) – graphic showing financial mistakes like losing money in trading, low-paying work, and poor financial choices

-And they rely on a simple mathematical concept that most people overlook.
+They rely on one mathematical concept that most people overlook entirely.

 The technique is known as: